Senate Democrats Question Vetting Of Cabinet Picks With Slew Of Hearings

 On CBS's Face the Nation Sunday, McConnell said then-minority Republicans confirmed seven Cabinet appointments the day President Obama was sworn in in 2008.
 "We didn't like most of them either," McConnell said.
 "But he won the election.
 So all of these little procedural complaints are related to their frustration in having not only lost the White House, but having lost the Senate.
 I understand that, but we need to sort of grow up here and get past that."

-After meeting with Trump at Trump Tower on Monday, McConnell also said that everyone will be properly vetted, as they have been in the past.
+After meeting with Trump at Trump Tower on Monday, McConnell also said that all nominees will be properly vetted, as they have been in the past.

 Democrats have been pointing out that when roles were reversed, and McConnell was the minority leader, he sent a letter to then-majority Democrats saying financial disclosures must be complete prior to the confirmation hearing.